kajala/slmath/README.md

 ## Install/usage

 There is no external dependencies so as long as the headers are found and cpps compiled, everything should be fine.
-Personally, I prefer using SLMATH environment variable pointing to the SLMATH directory, so I can just use that as reference in Visual Studio project settings $(SLMATH)\include.

-Then you just add the slmath project file to your Solution, e.g. from "c:\slmath\build\vs2008\slmath\slmath.vcproj"

-After that you can use the library, for example, by including in your code include <slm/vec2.h>

 ## Using SIMD on 32-bit builds (x86)